Nwankwo Obiora

 Nwankwo Obiora (born 12 July 1991) is a Nigerian professional footballer who plays as a defensive midfielder for Campeonato de Portugal club Anadia.

 Club career

 Obiora began his career with Lagos based club ECO FC, before he signed for Heartland.
 He was loaned to Wikki Tourists in July 2008.

 He then left Heartland to sign a contract with Real Murcia on 11 May 2009 that ran through 30 June 2010.

-Internazionale
+Inter Milan

-On 28 November 2009 it was announced that Internazionale signed Obiora from Eco FC.
+On 28 November 2009, it was announced that Inter Milan signed Obiora from Eco FC.
 At first the youngster was a part of Inter's primavera squad managed by Fulvio Pea.

 Obiora made his first-team debut in a UEFA Champions League match against Tottenham in London, coming on as a substitute for the injured Sulley Muntari in the 53rd minute.

 Parma

 After not making an impact at the Milan club, Nwankwo Obiora moved to Parma on 31 January 2011 in a co-ownership deal for €300,000.
 The deal was renewed in June 2011 and again in June 2012.
 He was loaned to Calcio Padova in 2012–13 season.
 Parma subsidized Padova for €200,000 in terms of premi di valorizzazione.